TechAtNYU/AlbertPlus/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+You can also contribute by opening an issue for bug report or feature request.

 For more information, please see our [Contributing Guidelines](https://docs.albertplus.com/getting-started/contributing/).